Why choose Ghost?

 You can loosely think of it like this: Social networks are like running ads or guest spot in somebody else's magazine.
 By contrast, using Ghost is like creating your own magazine and owning the full, custom experience from cover to cover.

-Multiple people on Elon Musk's OpenAI team publish on Medium, but the organisation has smartly built out its core publication on top of Ghost.
+Multiple people on The Standford Review team publish on Medium, but the newspaper has smartly built out its core publication on top of Ghost.

 What's the best way to run Ghost?